ctb/titus-blog/src/2016-what-is-open-science.rst

 data may go underreported.

 Intellectual property law also causes problems.
-For example, in the US, the Bayh-Dole Act also stands in the way of sharing ideas early.
+For example, in the US, the Bayh-Dole Act also stands in the way of sharing ideas early in their developmenty.
 This act was intended to spur innovation by granting universities the intellectual property rights to their research discoveries and encouraging them to develop them, but I believe that it has also